ds-edu/START-HERE/README.md

 ## License

-The materials shared under this repository are under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License](https://creativecommons.org/licenses/by-sa/4.0/).
+The contents shared under this repository are licensed for reuse under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).